OpsMx/boostApp/src/README.md

-# source of spring-boot app
+# Source code of spring-boot app

 This folder contains source code of a simple spingboot rest application